Skip to Content

 If you really want a day outdoors, and especially if you have bikes with you, Commodore Park, on the locks’ south side, connects to the Kiwanis Memorial Preserve with a series of more wooded paths.

 From there you can segue into Discovery Park.
-Discovery Park is pretty large, with a good size beach and green hiking trails that open up to offer nice views of the bay here and there.
+Discovery Park is large, with a good-sized beach and green hiking trails that open up to offer nice views of the bay here and there.

 Taiwanese Food + Shopping